 Intro to American History Year 1 & 2

 BookShark Curriculum – Secular Language Arts

-There are eight different language arts that you can chose from, from ages 5-13.
+There are eight different language arts that you can choose from, from ages 5-13.
 There are also three different level 2 options: Regular, Intermediate, and Advanced.

 BookShark Math Options

-There are multiple math program options to choose from through BookShark, including Math U See, Saxon Math, Spinapore Math, and Teaching Textbooks.
+There are multiple math program options to choose from through BookShark, including Math U See, Saxon Math, Singapore Math, and Teaching Textbooks.

-Basically BookShark have everything you could want or are looking for to teach your child up until about the age of 14.
+Basically, BookShark has everything you could want or are looking for to teach your child up until about the age of 14.
 With the different options that they have, what more could you want in a secular homeschool site?

 We really enjoy BookShark for the content of the curriculum and the open-and-go style that it lends to parents with everything planned out for you.
 Some of the subjects we have used have included: